hjkgrp/molSimplifyConda/README.md

 # molSimplifyConda
-Conda repo for installing molSimplify
+Conda repo for installing molSimplify.

-This set of scripts will download the lastest build information from the most recent git version
+This set of scripts will download the latest build information from the most recent git version.